The four most important tips when choosing and using psychometric assessments for graduate recruitment

 Why are companies using psychometric assessments for graduate recruitment?

-Research has shown that well-constructed psychometric tests are the single most effective predictor of job performance.
+- Predicting on-the-job performance.
+Research shows that well-constructed psychometric tests are the single most effective predictor of job performance.
 Psychometric tests give objective information about a candidate and have been shown to lead to better and fairer employment decisions.

 Who uses psychometric assessments for graduate recruitment?